I welcome back the Deputies and wish the Minister a good morning.

 4. Deputy Catherine Connolly asked the Minister for Agriculture, Food and the Marine the actions being taken to control sea lice levels at salmon farm sites which are having an adverse effect on the successful survival of salmon and sea trout smolts or kelts; and if he will make a statement on the matter.
 [20261/19]

 My question is straightforward and I would appreciate a straightforward answer.
-What actions are being by the Department to control sea lice levels at salmon farms which are having an adverse effect on the successful survival of salmon and sea trout smolts?
+What actions are being taken by the Department to control sea lice levels at salmon farms which are having an adverse effect on the successful survival of salmon and sea trout smolts?
 I raise this question in the context of the commentary of the Department of Communications, Climate Action and Environment regarding an unprecedented increase in sea lice levels.
 I am particularly perturbed by the levels at a key time in the bay mentioned by the Department and the overall doubling of sea lice as per inspections from November onwards.

 The control protocols for the management of sea lice are operated by the Marine Institute on behalf of the State.
 All stocks of fish are inspected by institute inspectors on 14 occasions throughout the year.
 As part of this control strategy, farm operators are required to undertake treatments to control lice infestation levels once certain trigger levels are reached.